 Not every canine receives specialized breeding as an attack or guard dog.
 While historically, some dogs were bred for particular hunting, protective, or herding characteristics, other working dogs received selective breeding for aggression and resilience, like Pitbulls.
 However, all domesticated dogs are the ancestral descendants of wolves and prone to attack in the right triggering circumstances.

 Also, when a man’s best friend faces a new environment, each dog, regardless of breed, reacts differently.
 Furthermore, being around children or strangers always carries a particular risk.
 Most dog bite attacks happen to children.
 Understanding more about each breed and the likelihood of attack reduces the chances of such an incident.

 Besides, it is a valuable resource when deciding which breed to get for your family, especially around infants.
 Below we list some of the dog breeds most likely to become involved in biting incidents, based on nationwide statistics.

 These dubious statistics are based on a 20-year study by the Centers for Disease Control on the breeds they consider most likely to attack.
-Of course, the debate will go on forever, if it's the breed or the owner that makes dogs attack.
+Of course, the debate will go on forever, if it’s the breed or the owner that makes dogs attack.
 The CDC’s fluked study fails to explain their statistical numbers come from limited figures.

-As an example, these numbers don't consider that far more people buy these breeds of dogs.
-So naturally, these types of dogs are involved in more attacks.
+For example, CDC numbers fail to consider that far more people buy these dogs, so naturally, these dogs are involved in more attacks.
 Nor does the study show number and type of dogs licensed in each study location.
 In contrast, we have produced highly detailed records of San Bernardino County dog bites, city by city.
 We were able to do so using official public records requests.